This week should’ve been a happy one in Vancouver. A positive one, if you will.

 While there are certainly a lot of people in fan circles and media who are overly critical, it’s crazy to suggest that we all are.
 We wouldn’t be complaining if the team was either good or showing clear signs of moving in the right direction.
 Some of the players have, but the franchise as a whole hasn’t.

 But even with that in mind, this is a ridiculous time for management to call foul on the fans.
 From what I’ve seen, Canucks Nation hasn’t been in this good a mood in a long time.
-They’ve have been watching Brock Boeser, Bo Horvat and Jake Virtanen with so much joy and anticipation at what they’re turning into.
+They’ve been watching Brock Boeser, Bo Horvat and Jake Virtanen with so much joy and anticipation at what they’re turning into.
 A checked out fanbase doesn’t get their rookie voted in as MVP of the meaningless All-Star Game.

 It pains me a lot that I have to talk about this.
 I would love to tell you that the Canucks are a Stanley Cup contender every year, but that wouldn’t be the truth, even if it’s what I tell myself everyday to preserve what little sanity I have left.